Rank 2018 (more)

 You can complement your studies with a second major in:

 This program is offered full-time and part-time at the Nathan and Gold Coast campuses.
-You may choose to study courses at other campuses if or where the program structure allows.
+You may choose to study courses at other campuses where the program structure allows.

 From 2017, to be classed as a full-time student, you are required to enrol in a minimum number of credit points each standard study period.
 The minimum credit points for full-time enrolment in this program is 30 credit points.